UAV-Assisted Image Acquisition: 3D UAV Trajectory Design and Camera Control: Proposed Solution to (P1)

 \subsubsection{Optimizing ${\bf{Z}}$ with given ${\bf{Q}}$}

-With given ${\bf{Q}}$ and hence ${\bf{L}}$, (P2.1) reduces to the following optimization problem over the altitudes of the $K$ waypoints in ${\bf{Z}}$:.
+With given ${\bf{Q}}$ and hence ${\bf{L}}$, (P2.1) reduces to the following optimization problem over the altitudes of the $K$ waypoints in ${\bf{Z}}$:

 Problem (P2.1.1) is still hard to solve due to the non-convex constraints (\ref{E10})-(\ref{E11}).
 However, note that with given ${\bf{L}}$, the first term of the left-hand side (LHS) of (\ref{E10}) is convex w.r.t. $z_{\psi (k)}^2$, and so is the second term w.r.t. ${z_{\psi (k)}}$.
-As such, we can apply the convex approximation technique to approximate the two terms by their lower bounds as follows by using the first-order Taylor expansion at the given local point $z_{\psi (k)}^{(i)}$ of the $i$-th iteration: {\begin{small} \end{small}}where the equality holds at the point $z_{\psi (k)}=z_{\psi (k)}^{(i)}$.
-With (\ref{E12}) and (\ref{E13}), we approximate (\ref{E10}) with the following constraint:
+As such, we can apply the convex approximation technique to approximate the two terms by their lower bounds as follows by using the first-order Taylor expansion at the given local point $z_{\psi (k)}^{(i)}$ of the $i$-th iteration: {\begin{small}